Women Helping Women: Brand & Social Media Expert Sabrina Scholkowski

 - Don’t blindly follow strategies and gurus out there: There’re so many trends rising, and going back and forth.
 Look into your sources and take a minute to think about what strategies would work best for you and your clients in any given situation.

-- ENGAGE: Don’t blindly comment nonsense on people’s posts.
-Authentically create connections with your followers or people on Instagram.
+- ENGAGE: Create connections with your followers or people on Instagram.
 You’ll get more loyal fans than just followers.

 Where can people learn more?

-I give tips, tricks, and great bite-sized content on my Instagram page.
-I also have links in my bio to apply for a free brand audit call and other resources!
-People can send an email to [email protected] for more information.
+My Instagram page!
+You can also send me an email to [email protected], I am excited to connect!

-My podcast Pretty Sure is currently available on Spotify, Apple, Stitcher, Google Podcasts, Soundcloud and every other major streaming platform.
-You can follow Pretty Sure on Instagram for updates.
+Pretty Sure is currently available on Spotify, Apple, Stitcher, Google Podcasts, Soundcloud and every other major streaming platform.
+You can check out Pretty Sure on Instagram as well for more updates.